Dementis, 5 mg 28 pcs.

 – Individual hypersensitivity to any component of the drug or piperidine derivatives;

-– Lactose intolerance, lactase deficiency or glucose-galactose malabsorption (because the drug contains lactose monohydrate);
+– Lactose intolerance, lactase deficiency or glucose-galactose malabsorption (since the drug contains lactose monohydrate);

-– Children under 18 years of age (safety and effectiveness has not been studied).
+– Children under 18 years of age (safety and effectiveness of use have not been studied).

 With caution

-.
-Use with caution in patients with a history of obstructive lung disease (including bronchial asthma), with heart rhythm disorders (possible vagotonic effect on heart rate, in particular bradycardia), with an increased risk of ulcer development (history of peptic ulcer or concomitant therapy with nonsteroidal anti-inflammatory drugs), In general anesthesia, when concomitantly taken with choline blockers or other cholinesterase inhibitors, in patients with a history of seizures and convulsions, hepatitis or other liver disease, difficulty in urinary excretion or moderate renal disease.
+Use with caution in patients with a history of obstructive pulmonary diseases (including bronchial asthma), with cardiac arrhythmias (possible vagotonic effect on heart rate, in particular bradycardia), with an increased risk of developing ulcers (history of peptic ulcer or concomitant therapy with non-steroidal anti-inflammatory drugs), during general anesthesia, when taken simultaneously with anticholinergics or other inhibitors cholinesterase, in patients with a history of seizures and convulsions, hepatitis or other liver diseases, difficulty passing urine, or moderate kidney disease.

-The most common adverse events are diarrhea, muscle cramps, fatigue, nausea, vomiting, and insomnia.
-Dizziness, headache, soreness, accidents, and colds have also been reported.
-In most cases, these phenomena go away and do not require discontinuation of the drug.
+The most common adverse events are diarrhea, muscle cramps, fatigue, nausea, vomiting and insomnia.
+Dizziness, headaches, pain, accidents and colds have also been reported.
+In most cases, these phenomena pass and do not require discontinuation of the drug.

 Infections and parasitic diseases: often: runny nose.